moskit/m-script/doc/m-script.basics.md

 * helpers/update_dns_serial       - used to update serial number of DNS zone file after edit
 * helpers/upgrade.sh              - updates M-Script from repository or from the latest tarball
 * helpers/wrapper                 - an easy way to make a service out of any program and create a Sysvinit rc file for it
+* lib/showproc                    - shows info about certain system process by its PID
+* lib/xml2txt                     - XML to greppable TXT converter
+* lib/json2txt                    - JSON to greppable TXT converter
+* lib/txt2html                    - TXT to HTML converter (for use in web interface)
+* lib/urlencode                   - well, urlencode (awk script)

 ## Cloud management